Santa Ana, El Salvador

 Santa Ana ([ˈsanta ˈana]) is the second largest city in El Salvador, after the capital of San Salvador.
 It is located 64 kilometers northwest of San Salvador, the capital city.
-Santa Ana has approximately 374,830 (2017)) inhabitants and serves both as the capital of the department of Santa Ana and as the municipal seat for the surrounding municipality of the same name.
+Santa Ana has approximately 250,760 (2024) inhabitants and serves both as the capital of the department of Santa Ana and as the municipal seat for the surrounding municipality of the same name.
 For its administration the municipality is divided into 35 colonias (neighborhoods) and 318 small villages.

 A major processing center for El Salvador's sizable coffee bean industry is located near Santa Ana.

 Santa Ana has become a tourist destination, especially for tourists eager to learn about Salvadoran culture and traditions.

 Currently, the mayor of Santa Ana is Gustavo Acevedo, from Nuevas Ideas.

 Geography

-The city of Santa Ana is located on a meseta about 665 meters above sea level.
+The city of Santa Ana is located on a plateau about 665 meters above sea level.
 The city has year-round warm climate with an average temperature of around 25 °C. The main river is the Guajoyo river which is a major tributary of the much larger Lempa River.
 There is a major Hydroelectric Power station at the Guajoyo river that provides electricity to most of the western sector of the country.

 The city is situated among a number of green hills, including Tecana Hill and the Hills of Santa Lucía.

 In the southern part of the municipality is the Ilamatepec volcano, the highest volcano in the country, which had a moderate eruption in 2005 that killed two people.
 Close to it is another famous volcano, Izalco, known to sailors throughout the mid-19th century and early 20th century as "The lighthouse of the Pacific" due to its constant eruptions.

 Surrounding mountains

-The highest elevation in the town is the Santa Ana volcano (which measures 2365.07 m).
+The highest elevation in the town is the Santa Ana volcano (which measures 2365 meters).